denten-books/plain-text/main.md

 " It's also why I believe Google will kill Gmail as soon as it comes up with a mediated alternative everyone loves.
 Of course, Google may offer an antiquated "Gmail view" as a semi-obscure alternative to the default "Inbox"-like mediated experience."

 http://www.computerworld.com/article/2838775/why-google-wants-to-replace-gmail.html

+## New Humanism
+### Metaphysical Dread about Computation
+Brian Lennon and Golumbia.
+The argument basically boils down to the cultural logic of computation being complicit in the military industrial complex.
+That complicity manifests itself in a shared set of tools.
+By that logic: the we should also condemn the libraries' efforts to help up archive and store information.
+Condemn the poets for using metaphors because these are also used in advertising.
+Something perverse about that: it is as if we would worry about knowledge because knowledge is used for mechanisms of control.

+Deeper metaphysical dread about computation, that should be understood historically (where Lennon gets it right).

+### Engineering for Dissent
+Agency.
+Deliberation.
+Consensus.
+Dissent.
+Dissent is the least developed of these.
+Engineering for dissent.
+The ability to create shared goals and to exit. engagement with shared project.
+The subject of my next book.

 # Tech Appendix